A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 We discussed this earlier, but it bears repeating.

-Remember, Massachusetts does offer small businesses a credit through the healthconnector, but there are stringent requirements.
+Remember, Massachusetts does offer small businesses a premium tax credit through the health connector, but stringent requirements exist.

 It’s best to use the example above.
 Remember, the $10,000 maximum aggregate limit?